nazmifr/TinyXT/README.md

 Minimal documentation and hardware schematics to build a working tiny PS/2 keyboard converter.

-Firmware by: https://github.com/kesrut/pcxtkbd (GPL 2.0 License, see his repo for latest updates, may break the stable and working specific code for Uno, Nano and Tiny)

 PC -> XT or AT (PS/2 & DIN5)

 This project is available as an affordable kit or finished product that ships worldwide: [buy to support my work]()

+Firmware by: https://github.com/kesrut/pcxtkbd (GPL 2.0 License, see his repo for latest updates, may break the stable and working specific code for Uno, Nano and Tiny)

+# Tested on
+- Amstrad PC5086 (XT Clone)

 ![Mockup of the converter](https://raw.githubusercontent.com/nazmifr/TinyXT/master/converter_mockup.jpg)